 The fellowship includes:

-As faculty of an ACMS/ ACGME-accredited fellowship program, Dr. Bibee and Dr. Pugliano-Mauro are equipped with added proficiencies and insight when working with any Mohs case Mohs surgery is currently offered at our state-of-the-art surgical suites at UPMC Presbyterian and UPMC St Margaret.
+As faculty of an ACMS/ ACGME-accredited fellowship program, Dr. Pugliano-Mauro is equipped with added proficiencies and insight when working with any Mohs case.
+Mohs surgery is currently offered at our state-of-the-art surgical suites at UPMC Presbyterian and UPMC St Margaret.